 – We will boost new frontiers of scientific research on this rather unknown portion of our atmosphere, says Reza Emami, professor of Onboard Space Systems.

 One week ago, the Orbital ATK Cygnus cargo craft, took off from Cape Canaveral Air Force Station in Florida.
 Last Saturday, the spacecraft docked according to plan with the International Space Station, ISS.
 The craft will deliver about 3 500 kilos of cargo to ISS, such as crew supplies and station equipment.
-But also, the spacecraft carries 28 cubesats, one of which is from Luleå University of Technology and the research group of Onboard Space Systems, in collaboration with the UK-based space company Open Cosmos Ltd. The collaboration was initiated by the RIT-project that works for strengthening the academia-industry ties in the Space Industry.
+But also, the spacecraft carries 28 cubesats, one of which is from Luleå University of Technology and the research group of Onboard Space Systems, in collaboration with the UK-based space company Open Cosmos Ltd. This collaboration is a good example of strengthening the academia-industry ties in the Space Industry.

 – All the cubesats have been transported to ISS and will now be stored in the ISS cabin, says Reza Emami.

 – At an appropriate time in about two weeks, the cubesats are taken out from the station’s cabin and checked by the onboard crew.
 After that, the cubesats will be deployed and released to its designated orbit by the Japanese Experiment Module Robot Manipulator System (JEMRMS).

 For the research group of Onboard Space Systems, this is the first important experience of a full cycle of design, development, fabrication, integration, test, deployment and – hopefully – operation of a miniaturized satellite.